NEAL CONAN, HOST:

 VALONE: Oh, thank you, Neal.

 CONAN: Carmelo Valone, a writer and student of creative writing at Antioch University in Los Angeles.
 His article, "My Kelly Thomas Moment," appeared in the L.A.
 Times.
 A link is available on our website, go to npr.org, click on TALK OF THE NATION.
 He joined us from NPR West in Culver City, California.
 Tomorrow, as the Trayvon Martin story hurdles one, we'll look at how the media's covered truths and misinformation shaping the national debate.
 Join us for that.
 It's the TALK OF THE NATION from NPR News.
 I'm Neal Conan in Washington.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.